Weather of 2025: Notable tropical and subtropical cyclones

+Cyclone Senyar, an exceptionally rare tropical cyclone that heavily impacted Thailand and Indonesia, causing over 1500 fatalities, over 7102 injuries, and caused hundreds to go missing throughout the affected regions.

+Cyclone Ditwah, which made landfall in Sri Lanka and South India, causing over 647 fatalities, 21 injuries, and hundreds to go missing.

 Extratropical cyclones and European windstorms

 Storm Éowyn, a powerful European windstorm that impacted Ireland and the United Kingdom with 135 miles per hour winds.

+Storm Emilia, impacted south-western Europe, the Canary Islands and Morocco, resulting in at least 37 fatalities due to flash flooding in the Moroccan city of Safi.

 Wildfires

 The January 2025 Southern California wildfires were a series of wildfires in California, mostly around the Los Angeles area, that caused at least 30 deaths and destroyed or damaged at least 17,000 structures.
 In March, Texas and Oklahoma saw multiple wildfires break out, with hurricane-force wind gusts reaching as high as 85 mph, combined with humidity levels as low as 10%.
 Major wildfires include the Windmill Fire, which burned 23,287 acres in Texas, the 840 Road Fire, which burned 27,866 acres in Oklahoma and led to a fire warning being issued near Leedey, and the Stillwater Fire, which burned 7,639 acres, and led to the destruction of 202 homes in Stillwater, Oklahoma.
 In Northern Minnesota, wildfires that spread from record heat, "unprecedented" weather conditions, and dead trees infested by the eastern spruce budworm.
 The fires destroyed about 150 structures.